Josorio118/CCNA-LABS/LAB 38- Dynamic ARP Inspection/README.md

 ```

 ## Troubleshooting Encountered

-- Attempted `ip add dhcp` and `ip address dhcp` on SW1 interface Gi0/1, expecting it would request an IP for the switch.
-Both were rejected with `% Invalid input detected`.
-Determined that switchports are Layer 2 by default and cannot take a direct IP address, and that this command was not required anywhere in the lab objectives.
 - Typo on SW1: entered `no dhcp ip dhcp snooping information option`, which was rejected.
 Corrected to `no ip dhcp snooping information option`.
 - Typo on SW2: entered `ip arp inspection vlaidate ip src-mac dst-mac`, which was rejected.
 Corrected to `ip arp inspection validate ip src-mac dst-mac`.